Need Help? Give us a call.

 Some lenders will charge extra for prepayment in order to make up some of that lost capital.
 Others offer prepayment “incentives” where they’ll forgive a portion of your interest when you pay early—but only a portion.

-Either way, refinancing a loan will trigger that prepayment penalty, so watch out.
+Either way, debt refinancing will trigger that prepayment penalty, so watch out.
 Make sure you’re aware of whether your loan has a prepayment penalty—and how much it is—before you refinance.

 It’s not necessarily a tough calculation:

-If so, refinancing might be worth your while.
+If so, debt refinancing might be worth your while.

 If not, you might be better off sticking to your loan’s agreed-upon term and taking out a second loan afterwards.

 Make sure to consider the differences in loan terms and amounts as well, though.
-Refinancing might cost more, but having extra capital for longer could be an important factor in your decision.
+Debt refinancing might cost more, but having extra capital for longer could be an important factor in your decision.

-Here at Fundera, we’ve seen a number of wild success stories with debt refinancing—especially when it comes to graduating small business owners from expensive short-term financing to bigger and better loans.
+Here at Fundera, we’ve seen a number of incredible success stories with debt refinancing—especially when it comes to graduating small business owners from expensive short-term financing to bigger and better loans.

 Let’s take a look at a few examples of entrepreneurs who saved thousands or dug themselves out of dangerous short-term debt with refinancing.